Our Team

 Raina Hornaday is an accomplished leader in the renewable energy sector and the General Manager and Co-Founder of Caprock Renewables.
 With extensive experience in wind and solar energy development and expertise in the ERCOT market, she has successfully led numerous projects.

 As a landowner, developer, and Board Member at CleanTX, she actively promotes clean energy initiatives and environmental sustainability.
-Rain holds a Bachelor’s from Eastern New Mexico University and a Master’s in Energy from Texas Tech University.
+Raina holds a Bachelor’s from Eastern New Mexico University and a Master’s in Energy from Texas Tech University.

 Doug Lewin

-BOARD PRESIDENT
+BOARD CHAIR

 Doug Lewin founded Stoic Energy, LLC, an energy advisory consulting firm focused on markets, technology, and policy in 2018.
 Previously, Doug led government and regulatory affairs work for CLEAResult, an energy efficiency program implementer for over 250 utilities in 40 states and provinces.
 Prior to joining CLEAResult, Lewin was the founding Executive Director of the South-central Partnership for Energy Efficiency as a Resource (SPEER).
 SPEER was recognized by the US Department of Energy as the regional energy efficiency organization for Texas and Oklahoma, working with a network of similar organizations throughout the US to advance energy efficiency.